 Matt is a painter and freelance writer.
-Matt writes about various topics and experiences, including online dating.
+He writes about various topics, including relationships and online dating.

 Apps Similar to Tinder

 Since its public debut in 2012, Tinder is still a popular dating app, but it's no longer one of a kind.
 Now there are several dating apps offering similar, if not better, features that are free of charge.
 I still use Tinder, but it yields the least amount of matches for me compared to other apps.
 The never-ending fake profiles and bots have always been an annoying problem, but it's a lot worse than other apps I use.
 In this article, I go over two free dating apps worth checking out if you're sick of Tinder and want to expand your options.